bluething/reactive-spring-code/reactor/README.md

 - How do you take events from a Spring Integration inbound adapter and turn it into stream?
 - How do you take data emitted from an existing threaded application and process them as a reactive stream?

+#### Operators

+Each `Publisher<T>` is immutable, operators create new `Publisher<T>`.

+##### `transform`

+What if we want to operate on existing publisher?
+Use `transform`, it give use reference to the current publisher.
+It gives us a chance to change the publisher at assembly time, on initialization.

+##### Do this and then that

+In asynchronous and reactive world we don't have guarantees about the order of process.
+If we want same behavior with non-asynchronous programming, use `thenMany`

+##### `map`

+This function modifies each item by the source `Publisher<T>` and emits the modified item.
+The source stream replaced by another stream with value is output from the `map`

+##### `flatMap` and `concatMap`

+What if we want to take each item from publisher then call another service that return a `Publisher<T>`?
+Using `map` we will get Publisher<Publisher<T>> return type.

+`flatMap` and `concatMap` merge items emitted by inner streams into the outer stream.
+The difference between them is that the order in which the item arrive. `flatMap` interleaves items, the order may be different.
+`concatMap` preserves the order of items.
+The price is we have to wait for each Publisher<T> to complete its work.
+We lose asynchronicity.

+Use case for `concatMap` is event processing.
+Our message represent state mutation, "read"-"update"-"read"-"delete"-"delete".
+We want to proceed the message in the same order.

+##### `switchMap`

+`switchMap` cancels any outstanding inner publishers as soon as a new value arrives.
+The use case is autocomplete.
+Our typing speed faster than network call. `switchMap` will cancel previous incomplete network calls.

+##### `take` and `filter`

+We use `take(long)` to limit the number of elements.
+If we want to apply some predicate and stop consuming message when the predicate matches, use `takeUntil(Predicate)`
+Other variant is `take(Duration)`

+We can selectively filter out some values with `filter`.
+This operator will discard the values that doesn't match the predicate.

+##### doOn* callback

+Use when we want to peek into the stream.

+##### Taking control of your stream's destiny

+Control for more complex logic using `handle`

 ### Read more

 [reactive-streams-jvm](https://github.com/reactive-streams/reactive-streams-jvm)